npcole/npyscreen/docs/source/widgets-general.rst

 Button
    Functionally similar to the Checkbox widgets, but looking different.
 The Button is usually used for OK and Cancel Buttons on Forms and similar things, though they should probably be replaced with the ButtonPress type.
+The colour that the button is shown when selected is either an inverse of the colour of the button, or else selected by the attribute *cursor_color*.
+This value can also be passed in to the constructor.
+If this value is None, the inverse of the button colour will be used.

 ButtonPress
     Not a toggle, but a control.
 This widget has the method *whenPressed(self)*, which you should overload to do your own things.